-Previously, I talked about pursuits or eye tracking movements which is when the eyes to follow a moving target.
-This is key for driving as well as sport, particularly those involving a ball or tracking the players.
+Previously, I talked about pursuits or eye-tracking movements which is when the eyes to follow a moving target.
+This is key for driving as well as sport, particularly those involving a ball, like tennis.
 I also talked about peripheral vision which is ‘how well can I see what I’m not looking at’, I will come back to this in another blog post.
 Finally, I mentioned fast eye movements from target to target, there are called saccades.

 The other part of the brain which is important in all this is the parietal lobe which has many task but for today we will say that sensation is processed in the parietal lobe.
 So if you step on a pin, put ice down your shirt, pick up a warm mug or stroke a cat, your parietal lobe is key in how you process these sensations and know what they are.

 Sensory before motor, if you can’t sense or feel it you can’t move it.

 This means if your parietal lobe is not working properly you can’t sense where you are in space so you have ‘bad body awareness’.
 These people tend to bump into things a lot, trip over and are generally quite clumsy.

 This is very important for pro athletes or grandma athletes as not many sports coaches, physios or trainers know about the parietal lobe and how it is key in improving movement.
 This is a gem if you want to be ‘in the know’ on something that can improve your game.
 It is very easy to train the parietal lobe and you can use something as simple as a towel and I use a towel a lot in my Pilates classes to help people improve their parietal lobes and body awarenss.

 The parietal lobe is involved in eye tracking movements and attaching meaning to incoming objects, which of course we all know is key in sport and daily life.